St. Ambrose Cathedral (Des Moines, Iowa): Rectory

-The rectory measures 85 by 60 ft.
-It is a three-story structure that is composed of both stone and brick and is designed in the Romanesque Revival style to match the cathedral next door.
-The gabled roof runs parallel to that of the cathedrals'.
-The windows are largely rectangular in shape.
-On the main façade of the building, however, is a row of round-arch windows on the second floor.
+The St. Ambrose rectory is a three-story structure that was designed in the Romanesque Revival style to match the cathedral.
+Composed of stone and brick, the building is 85 by 60 ft.
+Its gabled roof runs parallel to that of the cathedrals.
+The structure is L-shaped and connects to the cathedral through an arcade.

+The rectory windows are largely rectangular in shape.
+The main façade has a row of round-arch windows on the second floor.
 The center two windows are framed by an arch and engaged columns above the building's main entrance.
 A semi-circular staircase protrudes from the east elevation near the main façade.
-The structure is L-shaped and is connected to the cathedral by an arcade in the back.